Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah.

-Ali, he said when he got caught, he's like,
+Apparently, he said when he got caught, he's like,

-you don't have anything on me,
+you don't have anything on me.

-it's just really arrogant about it.
+It was just really arrogant about it.

-This doesn't sound like him at all.
+Really, that doesn't sound like him at all.

 Perhaps due to his family's powerful standing in the community,

-but was instead indicted on the lesser charge
+but was instead indicted on the lesser charge of conspiracy

-of conspiracy to import a controlled substance,
+to import a controlled substance,

 as well as conspiracy to distribute a controlled substance.

-According to the LA Times, the indictment
+According to the LA Times,

-on a drug run from South America to Kentucky in 1979.
-He was named as the pilot.
+the flight of a plane on a drug run from South America to Kentucky in 1979.

-Thornton pled not guilty before doing a runner.
-He was arrested months later as a fugitive in North
+He was arrested months later as a fugitive in North Carolina.

-I see that, okay.
+I see that.

-The court doughnut.
+The court diner.

 Thank you so much.

-Yeah, so months later, they finally caught up
+Yeah, so months later, they finally caught up with him,

-while he was wearing a bull professed and carrying a pistol.
+arresting him in North Carolina while he was wearing a bulletproof vest and carrying a pistol.

-You'd think fleeing would have led to a more severe punishment, but after pleading no contest to a misdemeanor drug charge, any felony charges were dropped.
-As such, his sentence was
+You'd think fleeing would have led to a more severe punishment,

-pretty rough on him, right?
-500 bucks.
-500 bucks.
-Big ones.
+That would have been pretty rough on him, right?

-He was also placed on probation for five years.
+He was also placed on probation for five years and his law license was suspended.

 Suspended.